Man arrested in connection with 'security threat' incident at Leeds United's stadium

-Elland Road: 42-year-old man arrested in connection with 'security threat' incident at Leeds United's stadium
+Elland Road: Man arrested in connection with 'security threat' incident at Leeds United's stadium

 Police were called to Elland Road following reports of a security threat to the premises and investigations were launched to establish the credibility of the threat.
 The club’s offices were closed on the advice of police, as was the club shop.

-A 42-year-old man has now been arrested and a spokesperson for West Yorkshire Police said: “Officers have arrested a 42-year-old man in connection with the incident and enquiries remain ongoing.”
+A 20-year-old man has now been arrested and a spokesperson for West Yorkshire Police said: “Officers have arrested a 42-year-old man in connection with the incident and enquiries remain ongoing.”

 An earlier statement issued by Leeds United read: “Leeds United’s offices, ticket office, Foundation offices and club shop at Elland Road will be closed until further notice on the advice of the police.
 We apologise for any inconvenience and we will inform the public when normal service resumes."